jaesu968/RestaurantMenuApp/README.md

 ## Stage 3: Choose the Quantity

-For this stage, we added interactivity to the menu by allowing users to select the quantity for each item.
+For this stage, I added interactivity to the menu by allowing users to select the quantity for each item.

 ### Objectives
 - Add `+` and `-` buttons next to the menu item.